-Our Adventure Academies are comprehensive wilderness fly fishing schools where you will learn everything you need to know to travel safely in remote wilderness while becoming a skilled fly fisher.
+Our Teen Fly Fishing Adventures and Expeditions are comprehensive wilderness fly fishing schools where you will learn everything you need to know to travel safely in remote wilderness while becoming a confident and independent fly fisher.
 You will learn to navigate through backcountry with only a map and compass and survive with only what you can carry on your back.
 You will become experienced at catching trout with a fly rod in lakes, rivers and streams.
 You will learn to read water, to “match the hatch”, and how to make long casts with pinpoint accuracy.
-But there is much more to our Adventure Academies than becoming experienced outdoorsmen and fly fishermen.
+But there is much more to our trips than becoming confident independent anglers.

 Our Adventures/Expeditions foster personal growth while building character and interpersonal skills.
 As we travel together in a small group, you will become a better team member, be engaged in group decision making and develop your own leadership style.
 You will gain confidence while overcoming the challenge of climbing mountain passes; practice patience while casting to selective trophy trout, and learn to prepare for and overcome adversity as we experience fast-changing mountain weather.